-Throughout the Foundations for College Mathematics 11 program, students represent mathematical ideas in various forms: numeric, geometric, graphical, algebraic, pictorial, and concrete representations, as well as representation using dynamic software.
+Throughout the Principles of Mathematics 9 program, students represent mathematical ideas in various forms: numeric, geometric, graphical, algebraic, pictorial, and concrete representations, as well as representation using dynamic software.
 Students are encouraged to use more than one representation for a single problem, seeing the connections between them.